Club Deportivo FATIC

-Club Deportivo Familia Ticona, known as Deportivo FATIC, is a football club from El Alto.
+Club Deportivo Familia Ticona, known as Deportivo FATIC, is a professional football club based in El Alto, Bolivia.

 History

 Club Familia Ticona was founded on 25 March 2000, and played mainly in local tournaments.
 In 2015, the club's owners acquired the license of Fraternidad Tigres (founded in 1967), and merged both clubs into Fraternidad Tigres FATIC.
 In 2016, the club changed name to Club Deportivo FATIC.